11 Tips for Staying Healthy while Traveling for Work

 - Unhealthy/unfamiliar diet – Our diet may change dramatically when on a business trip.
 People often eat out more and overindulge while on a trip, forgetting about healthy vegetables and other foods they may eat more regularly at home.

-- Forgetting medications – This one happens more often than you may think.
+- Forgetting medications – This one happens more often than one may think.
 In addition to the other travel stressors you face, forgetting your medication can easily lead to you getting sick during your trip.

 - Airplane environment – In addition to germ and virus exposure, airplane radiation can also weaken your immune system.
 Airplane travel may also cause jet lag and what is known as an airplane cold from low cabin humidity.